/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 Conclusion

-This tutorial explained some key points of the MCP deployment example, so that a user can connect an MCP client to an MCP server and operate with least-privilege API access.
+This tutorial explained some key points of the MCP deployment example, so that you can connect an MCP client to an MCP server and operate with least-privilege API access.
 The Curity Identity Server gives you control over the deeper security behaviors, so that your APIs can restrict the level of access granted to AI components.

 An OAuth architecure provides you with the building blocks to securely connect to APIs from any type of client.
 With the right separation it should be straightforward to add AI agents as a new type of API client.
 Done correctly, you should only need to implement a lightweight MCP server to provide a new entry point to APIs.